 Let's work through this algorithm by hand.
 We'll find the prime factorization of 30.

 Implement this recursive algorithm in a function named prime_factorization.
 This function should take a positive integer greater than or equal to 2 and should return its prime factorization in list form.
 I expect you'll want to write a helper function named first_factor.
-It will deliver the first factor that's greater than 1.
+It will deliver the first factor of its input that's greater than 1.

 Test Cases: